HydroOJ/Problem-Translation/README.md

 Thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/), a T-shirt will be for you if you send 4 pull request to any Github repositories in October!

+**Non-chinese speakers can also help translate by using google translate to first understand the problem and then rewriting it in proper english.**

 ## What to translate

 Below is the problem that plans to translate.
 We will add more problem to the list when the work has been finished.